 Fielding and Social Innovation

-A social innovation is a novel solution to a social problem that is more effective, efficient, sustainable, or just than current solutions.
-Since 2002, Fielding’s Institute for Social Innovation (ISI) has helped individuals as well as nonprofit, business, and government organizations address societal problems via research, leadership, and organizational development.
-ISI consultants include faculty leaders and student fellows who work in communities to address critical issues through dialogue, research, and community service projects.
+Social innovation is a novel solution to a problem that is more effective, sustainable, or just than current approaches.
+Since 2002, Fielding’s Institute for Social Innovation (ISI) has helped individuals as well as nonprofit, business, and government organizations address societal problems via research, professional development, and organizational consulting.
+ISI professionals include Fielding alumni, faculty and students who conduct action-oriented research, train organizational leaders, lead community dialogues, and provide customized organizational consulting.